 Let’s understand Baby Bonds with the help of a few hypothetical examples:

 Jason is interested in diversifying his portfolio by investing a portion of his investments in bonds; however, he wants to keep his investment limited up to $1000.
 He has two options:

 - Option 1: Invest in a single bond of the face value of $1000.

-- Option 2: Invest in baby bonds of a utility company that offers baby bonds in small denomination of $50 and offers a high yield and invest in the municipal bond of face value $500 thereby obtain diversification benefits as well.
+- Option 2: Invest in baby bonds of a utility company that offers baby bonds in a small denomination of $50 and offers a high yield and invest in the municipal bond of face value $500, thereby obtain diversification benefits as well.

 Thus Baby Bonds offer Jason to enjoy diversification, high yield even with less investment.
 However, it is pertinent to note that these benefits come with an additional risk in the form of Unsecured Nature, less liquidity compared to traditional bonds that come along with Baby Bonds.